Permissions

 Extra permissions are often the clearest red flag

-Parents should become skeptical quickly when they see location, contacts, ad identifiers, or other product-adjacent permissions in a baby monitor app.
-Not every extra permission is automatically illegitimate, but it needs a concrete and persuasive explanation.
-The vaguer the explanation, the weaker the signal.
-In family and child-adjacent products, parents should tolerate less data hunger than they might in a normal lifestyle app.
+Parents should pay attention when a baby monitor app asks for location, contacts, ad IDs or other rights that do not belong to the core product.
+Not every extra permission is automatically wrong, but it needs a concrete reason.
+The more general the explanation, the weaker the signal.
+For family and child-related products, the bar should be higher than for ordinary lifestyle apps.

 How to spot problematic permissions